Ages 11-15

 Part 5 – Students are asked three open-ended questions on a theme.
 As with the previous part, there are questions at combined Pre-A1 + A1 + A2 levels, combined B1 + B2 levels, and C1 level.
 The themes are different at each level.

-Take our practice speaking test
+Take our speaking sample items

 Familiarize yourself with the question types.